ruslanlap/PowerToysRun-Definition/README.md

 If you find this plugin useful and would like to support its development, you can buy me a coffee:

 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-☕️-FFDD00?style=for-the-badge&logo=buy-me-a-coffee)](https://ruslanlap.github.io/ruslanlap_buymeacoffe/)

+## 🆕 What's New (v1.2.2)

+- 🇺🇦 **Ukrainian Dictionary Support** — Integrated with `sum.in.ua` explanatory dictionary.
+- 🔄 **Parallel Lookup** — Simultaneously fetch results from English and Ukrainian sources.
+- 🎯 **Smart Prioritization** — Results are automatically prioritized based on the query script (Cyrillic vs Latin).
+- 🏗️ **Improved Architecture** — Refactored to a provider-based system for better extensibility.
+- 🩹 **Better Reliability** — Enhanced error handling ensures one failed provider doesn't break the entire search.
+- 📦 **Dependencies** — Added `HtmlAgilityPack` for robust HTML parsing of Ukrainian results.

 ## 🆕 What's New (v1.2.1)